The Government has established a separate Ministry to facilitate the development and expansion of the global business sector.

 There are no capital gains taxes levied in Barbados, and gift, inheritance, and estate taxes are not applicable.
 Property transfer tax applies to the transfer of property situated in Barbados at a rate of 2.5%.
 This includes real estate as well as certain leasehold interests and shares.
 Stamp duty is also payable on instruments executed in Barbados, which relate to any property situated in Barbados or to any matter or thing done or to be done in Barbados.
 Generally, stamp duty at the rate of approximately 1% is applied to instruments executing the sale of real estate.

 Barbados has joined the two-pillar plan to reform international taxation rules.
 Under Pillar 2, the inclusive framework members have agreed to introduce a global minimum corporate tax rate of 15%, and Global Anti-Base Erosion (GloBE) rules provide for a coordinated system of taxation intended to ensure that MNEs with global revenue exceeding EUR750 million pay a fair share of tax in each of the jurisdictions where they operate.
 It does so by imposing a top-up tax on profits arising in a jurisdiction whenever the effective tax rate, determined on a jurisdictional basis, is below the minimum rate.
 The GloBE rules are not mandatory but have been agreed to as a “common approach.”
 This means that jurisdictions are not required to adopt the GloBE rules, but if they choose to do so, they agree to implement and administer them in a way that is consistent with the agreed outcomes set out under those rules.
 Even if they do not implement the rules, agreement on a common approach means that one jurisdiction accepts the application of the GloBE rules by another with respect to MNEs operating in their jurisdiction.
+Other provisions of the corporation tax regime in compliance with Pillar Two as follows:

 Individuals are subject to income tax at the rate of 12.5% on taxable income up to and including US$25,000, and 28.5% on taxable income exceeding US$25,000.
-Resident individuals earn the first US$12,500.00 (and first US$ 20,000.00 in case of individuals who is 60 years of age or over and in receipt of a pension) of their annual income tax free as personal allowance.
+Resident individuals earn the first US$12,500.00 (and first US$ 22,500.00 in case of individuals who is 60 years of age or over and in receipt of a pension) of their annual income tax free as personal allowance.

 Barbados introduced a value-added tax on January 1, 1997.
 Generally, value-added tax is levied at the rate of 17.5% on all goods and services supplied in Barbados, and on goods imported into Barbados.
 However, there is provision for specific zero-rated and exempt goods and services that would not attract the value-added tax.
 VAT is included in the final price the consumer pays for goods and services.
 Effective 1 January 2020 the VAT rate for hotel accommodation and certain supplies related to tourism, increased from 7.
 5% to 10%.
 Additionally, the supply of mobile services of voice, data, and text messaging attracts an enhanced VAT rate of 22%.